filip-herceg/ReViewPoint/docs_architecture_analysis_and_plan.md

 2. **Automated Deployment Pipeline**:
    - Branch-specific preview environments
-   - A/B testing für documentation changes
+   - A/B testing for documentation changes
-   - Blue-green deployments für major updates
+   - Blue-green deployments for major updates

 3. **Performance Monitoring**:
    - Core Web Vitals tracking
    - Search performance metrics
    - Mobile experience monitoring

-**Diese erweiterten Strategien machen die Dokumentation zu einem lebenden, intelligenten System, das mit dem Projekt mitwächst und sich kontinuierlich verbessert.**
+**These advanced strategies make the documentation a living, intelligent system that grows and continuously improves with the project.**